Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 In Canada, the average cost of living for 2022 was:

-• For students, private housing can run approximately $625 a month, while dorm rooms on campus can run about $800.
+- For students, private housing can cost about $625 a month, while dorm rooms on campus cost about $800.

 Nationwide Visas/cost of living